For Faculty + Staff + Families

 Benefits of Fraternal Involvement

 Fraternity or sorority involvement can benefit a student in a number of ways.
 Greek letter organizations are guided by a creed, ritual, and history unique to each individual fraternity or sorority.
-However, our community is united by the common values of Leadership, Service, Scholarship, and Brotherhood or Sisterhood.
+However, our community is united by the common values of Leadership Development, Community Engagement, Academic Achievement, and Friendship for Life.
 These values represent some of the shared benefits of fraternal involvement.